cloudflare/cloudflare-docs/content/dns/zone-setups/zone-transfers/cloudflare-as-secondary/setup.md

 ### At your primary DNS provider

-Your primary DNS provider should allow traffic from the port specified in your [peer server configuration](#step-2---create-peer-server).
+Your primary DNS provider should allow traffic from the IP address and port specified in your [peer server configuration](#step-2---create-peer-server).

 It should also have updated [Access Control Lists (ACLs)](/dns/zone-setups/zone-transfers/access-control-lists/cloudflare-ip-addresses/#cloudflare-as-secondary) to prevent zone transfers from being blocked.

 You will also need the following information from your Primary DNS provider:

-- **Primary IP address**: The IP address that Cloudflare should accept zone transfers from.
+- **Primary IP address**: The IP address that Cloudflare sends zone transfer requests to (via AXFR or IXFR).
 - **Zone transfer type**: Will zone transfers be full (AXFR) or incremental (IXFR)?
 - **TSIG secret** (optional): The secret string used to authenticate zone transfers.
-- **TSIF Algorithm** (optional): The algorithm used to authenticate zone transfers.
+- **TSIG Algorithm** (optional): The algorithm used to authenticate zone transfers.

 ### At Cloudflare